mpontillo/scanpcap/README.md

 scanpcap
 ========

-`scanpcap` is a little tool I wrote in order to brush up on C++ after many years of inactivity.
+`scanpcap` is a tool that scans through a packet capture file and prints statistics about it.

-It takes as an argument the name of a file in pcapng format, assumes that all the packets inside are Ethernet packets, and outputs some basic statistics about them, such as:
+It takes as an argument the name of a file (in pcapng format), assumes that all the packets inside are Ethernet packets, and outputs some basic statistics about them, such as:

  - Number of packets
  - Maximum packet size
  - Minimum packet size
+ - Start, end, and elapsed time of the capture
+ - Bytes captured (includingn truncated bytes)
+ - Overall capture speed (bits captured divided by capture interval in seconds)
  - Count per Ethernet source address
  - Count per Ethernet destination address

 Building
 ========

 `scanpcap` includes a CMake build file.
-To build, ensure cmake is installed.
+To build, ensure `cmake` is installed.
 Then do something like this:

     $ mkdir build